 19. Learn to compromise.
 Negotiation is a fundamental principal in business, politics and life.
 If you want something you have to give something.
 Everybody wins when there is flexibility.

 20. Take time for yourself.
 Whether you meditate, just sit and stare at a tree or spend a few minutes “spacing out”, give yourself a few minutes every day to be alone and ponder.
+This time is not meant to obsess or overthink but to relax and clear your mind.
 The mind needs time to refresh and clear.

 21. Exercise.
 This is an obvious “no brainer”.
 Every study shows the benefits of getting any form of exercise.
 It will help to reduce stress and is essential for your well being.

 22. Learn to relax.
-Take a few minutes (you only need a few minutes), close your eyes, take a deep breath and tell yourself to relax.
+Take a few minutes (you only need a few minutes), close your eyes, take a deep breath and tell yourself to relax (similar to #20).
 You can program your mind to calm down with just a little practice.
 You can also take a warm bath, stretch several times a day or just take a 5 minute nap.
 Do this every day and you will notice an improvement in your stress level.

 23. Cut down on alcohol.
-If you drink more than a glass or two of wine or have more than one or two beers each night you are probably drinking too much.
+If you drink more than a glass or two of wine, spirits or have more than one or two beers each night you are probably drinking too much.
 Alcohol can wear you down and cause you to be irritable and stressed the next day.

 24. Cut down on caffeine.
 If you are using caffeinated beverages to amp you up throughout the day you are probably not sleeping too well.
 There’s nothing wrong with caffeine if you use it in moderation.